atsideri/Machine-Learning-and-Content-Analytics/README.md

 report.pdf includes the report describing all the current project end to end.
 Presentation of target, results, bibliography etc are included.

+mlca_presentation-2.pptx includes the main presentation of the overview of current project with summary of the final results.

 The group consists of the below members:
 - Anastasios Pliatsikas
 - Stavros Konstantinos Gardelis